czaudiovisual/Photo-sessions/README.md

-# Project Template: React/Rails API
+# Project Template: Booking a Photo Session

 ## Description

-This project is scaffolded so that you can build a React frontend and Rails backend together, and easily deploy them to Heroku.
+Book a photo session is a simple app that allows you to book a photo session with the style that you want.

 ## Requirements